 Demonstrate that at the end of the 6-week study period the proportion of responders in the NanaBis™ treated group is significantly greater than the proportion of responders in the placebo group.

-Demonstrate that at the end of the 6-week study period the proportion of responders in the NanaBis™ group is similar to the proportion of responders in the Oxycodone group.
+Denonstrate that at the end of the 6-week study period the proportion of responders in the Oxycodone CR treated group is significantly greater than the proportion of responders in the placebo group (study validation).